-At the request of site stakeholders, Ohio University collaborated with regional economic development entities and/or other community leaders to complete a series of community entrepreneurship panel discussions in Pike, Jackson, Ross and Scioto counties.
-Local business owners provided information and engaged in discussions with community members to assist small business owners and aspiring entrepreneurs desiring to start a small business.
-Some of these start-ups may align with future use opportunities or be related to the ongoing D&D of the DOE reservation.
+At the request of site stakeholders, Ohio University will collaborate with regional economic development entities and/or other community leaders to complete a series of community entrepreneurship panel discussions in Pike, Jackson, Ross and Scioto counties.
+Local business owners will provide information and engage in discussions with community members to assist small business owners and aspiring entrepreneurs desiring to start a small business.
+Some of these start-ups may align with future use opportunities or be related to the ongoing D&D of the DOE Reservation.
+See sample event flyer in Appendix 4.
+Target event dates include: